-Bayfront Infrastructure Capital III Pte.
-Ltd. (the issuer) is a project finance collateralized loan obligation (the CLO or the transaction) cash flow securitization, backed by a \$402.7 million portfolio of bank-syndicated senior secured project finance and infrastructure loans to projects in Asia-Pacific, the Middle East and the Americas.
+Bayfront Infrastructure Capital IV Pte.
+Ltd. (the issuer) is a project finance collateralized loan obligation (the CLO or the transaction) cash flow securitization, backed by a \$410.3 million portfolio of bank-syndicated senior secured project finance and infrastructure loans and bonds to projects in Asia-Pacific, the Middle East, Africa and the Americas.
 The issuer has entered into a purchase and sale agreement with Bayfront Infrastructure Management Pte.
-Ltd. (Bayfront or the sponsor, rated P-1) to acquire or to participate in the loans that form the \$402.7 million initial portfolio.
-In our credit analysis, we considered the attributes of the underlying assets, including the assets' average default probability, average recovery rate, asset correlation, loan participation exposure, average life, average spread, industry sectors and subsectors, and geographic concentration.
+Ltd. (Bayfront or the sponsor) to acquire or to participate in the loans and bonds that form the \$410.3 million initial portfolio.
+This is the fourth CLO transaction sponsored by Bayfront.
+In our credit analysis, we considered the attributes of each underlying assets, including the assets' default probability, recovery rate, asset correlation, loan participation risk, loan term, spread, industry sectors and subsectors, and geographic concentration.

 BIM Asset Management Pte.
-Ltd. (BIMAM or the collateral manager), a wholly owned subsidiary of Bayfront, manages this transaction and will manage all future project finance CLOs sponsored by Bayfront.
+Ltd. (BIMAM or the collateral manager), a wholly owned subsidiary of Bayfront, manages this transaction.
 Based on our knowledge of its organizational structure, staffing, experience in the infrastructure loan market, systems and controls, we believe that the collateral manager is capable of managing this transaction.
 For further discussion about the collateral manager, see the "Asset description" section of this report.